Mile 0 – Upper Gauley River Put-In: River Right. On river right, just below the Somersville Dam, is the Upper Gauley River Put-In.

 Mile 2.88 – Insignificant Rapids: Class V. Insignificant is the first Class V of the Upper Gauley.
 The entrance involves skirting around some boulders and then making sure you go right or left of a very large wave/hole about halfway down the rapid.
 Then work left to avoid an undercut boulder.
-Click here for a detailed description.
+Learn more about Insignificant Rapids.

 Mile 3.11 – Screaming S-Turn: Class III.
 Screaming S-Turn has several sharp pourovers at the bottom of the rapid.
 There are lines to the left and right of these, but make your move early and commit.